I-Dont-Remember/site/content/about.md

 ### 🧑‍💻 [Product-minded](https://blog.pragmaticengineer.com/the-product-minded-engineer/) Backend Software Engineer/ [Developer Generalist](https://granot.dev/developer-generalists/)

 - If you’re looking for a code monkey to optimize clicks, we’ll both be disappointed 🙈.
-- Know enough to be dangerous across the stack, from Ansible to Python to React, but most effective working with non-GUI projects — CLIs, APIs, backend systems.
+- Know enough to be dangerous across the stack, from [infra with Ansible](https://github.com/I-Dont-Remember/AnsibleLaptop) to APIs in Python to SPAs like React, but most effective working with non-GUI projects — CLIs, APIs, backend systems.
 Frontend just ain't my jam long-term.
+  - _Slack bots are the most fun to work with, because you can do "front-end" UX work without having to deal with CSS - their [Block Kit framework](https://api.slack.com/block-kit) just takes JSON and then renders things all pretty for you._
 - I focus on building products with value, rather than being obsessed with any particular language or tool.
 Sometimes the best language to use is the Delete button.
 - Obsessed with documentation and automation - my memory sucks, so if it's not written down somewhere easy to find, it doesn't exist.
 Every team I've ever been on I've been a champion for documenting processes in our repos and writing scripts for any annoying tasks.
 - Exploring an interest in developer experience & UX
     - [How to Build Tools Developers Love](https://kevinquinn.fun/blog/how-to-build-tools-developers-love/)
     - [How Ballerina Lang can Improve their Developer Experience & Adoption](https://kevinquinn.fun/blog/how-ballerina-lang-can-improve-their-developer-experience-adoption/)
     - [Fixing the major flaw of Apple Screen Time](https://kevinquinn.fun/blog/fixing-the-major-flaw-of-apple-screen-time/)
--

 ### 👩‍👩‍👧‍👧 Coworker